Sharpness-B/unknown-source/README.md

-Guess Norwegian news sources given story titles!
-How biased is the news - can you differentiate them?
+Guess Norwegian news sources given the latest top headlines!
+How biased is the news?
+Can you differentiate them?